saisubhash9/su26-ai301-contribution/README.md

 - CI initially failed on a type error in the new test (reading optional discovery fields off the narrowed `as const` leaf type); fixed by widening to `ProviderDefinitionLeaf` for those assertions, then re-pushed.
 - Opened **PR [#411](https://github.com/orthogonalhq/nous-core/pull/411)** against the integration branch with a detailed writeup.

-### Week 4 Progress (Maintainer Review Round 1 — Addressed & Re-submitted)
+### Week 4 Progress — Maintainer Review Round 1 (2026-06-28)

 The maintainer reviewed the PR as an early-access provider integration and requested three changes before merge.
-All addressed and force-pushed:
+All addressed and force-pushed (branch commit `45c906fd`):

 **1. Endpoint/path composition — confirmed wrong, fixed.**
 The maintainer suspected the composed URL was off.
 I verified against [Perplexity's API reference](https://docs.perplexity.ai/api-reference/chat-completions-post) and [Spring AI](https://docs.spring.io/spring-ai/reference/api/chat/perplexity-chat.html): Perplexity's OpenAI-compatible endpoint is **`https://api.perplexity.ai/chat/completions` — no `/v1`**.
 The shared `ChatCompletionsProvider` hardcoded `/v1/chat/completions`, which would have produced a 404.
 Rather than hardcode a special case, I made the completions path **configurable** (`completionsPath` option, default `/v1/chat/completions` so OpenAI/groq/llama-cpp are unchanged), and the Perplexity leaf passes `/chat/completions`.
 Added a mocked-fetch test asserting the exact request URL, plus a default/override regression test on the shared provider.
 This is the useful signal for the provider-surface cleanup tracked in **#413**.